Energy Stability of Explicit Runge-Kutta Methods for Non-autonomous or Nonlinear Problems: Non-autonomous Linear Operators

-\begin{remark} In a non-confluent method, every node is unique, so Theorem \ref{thm:Lipschitz-impossible} implies such methods cannot be energy stable.
-Moreover, it seems that all methods currently used in practice have at least one unique quadrature node.
-The only schemes not covered by the theorem are those for which \emph{every quadrature node is repeated}. \end{remark}
+\begin{remark} In a non-confluent method, every node is distinct, so Theorem~\ref{thm:Lipschitz-impossible} implies that such methods cannot be energy stable.
+Moreover, it seems that all Runge-Kutta methods currently used in practice have at least one distinct quadrature node.
+The only schemes not covered by the theorem are those for which \emph{every quadrature node is repeated}.
+As far as we know, the only time integration schemes used in practice that can be reformulated as Runge-Kutta methods and use only repeated quadrature nodes are certain deferred correction methods.
+Whether these are energy stable or not requires further investigation. \end{remark}

-\begin{remark} The proof shows additionally that $a_{kk} \neq 0$ (taking $k$ as in the proof) is a necessary condition for an implicit Runge--Kutta scheme to be energy stable.
-In particular, the Lobatto IIIA and IIIB schemes cannot be energy stable because they have a zero row or column in $A$ and only positive $b_i$. \end{remark}
+\begin{remark} The proof shows additionally that $a_{kk} \neq 0$ (taking $k$ as in the proof) is a necessary condition for an implicit Runge-Kutta scheme to be energy stable.
+In particular, the Lobatto~IIIA and IIIB schemes cannot be energy stable because they have a zero row or column in $A$ and only positive $b_i$. \end{remark}

-\begin{remark} The technique used in the proof of Theorem~\ref{thm:Lipschitz-impossible} cannot be extended to arbitrary confluent Runge--Kutta schemes.
-Indeed, consider the Butcher tableau
+\begin{remark} The technique used in the proof of Theorem~\ref{thm:Lipschitz-impossible} cannot be extended to arbitrary confluent Runge-Kutta schemes.
+Indeed, consider the following Runge-Kutta method with nodes $c = (0, 1, 0)^T$ for \eqref{eq:ode-linear}